 In a bowl mix the dry ingredients together with a whisk until thoroughly blended.

 Add liquids to the dry ingredients by making a well in the center of the dry ingredients and pour in the wet mixture.
 Mix until smooth.
-If too thick pancake won’t grow and become fluffy, in that case add milk.
+If too thick pancake won’t grow and become fluffy, in that case, add milk.

 “The thinner the better”

-At this point you can add, if you want, raspberry, blueberry, strawberry… in the mixture.
+At this point, you can add, if you want, raspberry, blueberry, strawberry… in the mixture.

 Bob takes pancakes so seriously that he keeps his prying pans in a secret place, far from the kitchen.
 He is the only one in charge to use them, just for pancakes, obviously.

 Bake until the edge of pancake begins to dry and lose its gloss.
-Flip them just onte time and bake until golden brown.
+Flip them just one time and bake until golden brown.
 Serve hot.
 (While cooking you can keep them warm into the oven at 90˚)

-Eat with some butter, home made maple syrup, jam (did you ever try HASCAP jam?) and crunchy bacon.
+Eat with some butter, homemade maple syrup, jam (did you ever try HASCAP jam?) and crunchy bacon.

-Now you have two choices: burn this billion of calories going out and cut down some trees as a real Canadian Lumberjack or just lay down on the couch for the rest of the day.
+Now you have two choices: burn this billion of calories going out and cut down some trees like a real Canadian Lumberjack or just lay down on the couch for the rest of the day.